 Transfer credit will be applied as appropriate to a student's degree program.
-The authority to apply transferred credit toward degree requirements rests with the student’s college of enrollment.
+The authority to apply transfer credit toward degree requirements rests with the student’s college of enrollment.

 Transferring between colleges within The University of Alabama will not affect the equivalencies established for a student’s transfer work, but may affect the applicability of the credit towards the new degree program.

-A minimum of a C- must be earned in English composition and introductory math courses to be applicable towards completion of degree requirements.
-Courses requiring a C- or better are: EN 101 English Composition, EN 102 English Composition, MATH 100 Intermediate Algebra, MATH 110 Finite Mathematics, MATH 112 Precalculus Algebra, MATH 113 Precalculus Trigonometry and MATH 115 Precalc Algebra & Trig.
-If a grade below a C- was earned in one of the aforementioned English composition or introductory math courses, the course will be included on the student’s transcript and included in the calculation of the student’s higher education grade point average.
+A minimum of a "C-" must be earned in English composition and introductory math courses to be applicable towards completion of degree requirements.
+Courses requiring a "C-" or better are: EN 101 English Composition, EN 102 English Composition, MATH 100 Intermediate Algebra, MATH 110 Finite Mathematics, MATH 112 Precalculus Algebra, MATH 113 Precalculus Trigonometry and MATH 115 Precalc Algebra & Trig.
+If a grade below a "C-" was earned in one of the aforementioned English composition or introductory math courses, the course will still be included on the student’s transcript and included in the calculation of the student’s higher education GPA.

-The policies and procedures for determining grade point average and applying transferred credit are discussed in each college’s section of The University of Alabama Undergraduate Catalog.
+The policies and procedures for determining GPA and applying transfer credit are discussed in each college’s section of The University of Alabama Undergraduate Catalog.

 Evaluation of Credit from Non-Traditional Sources